 - 1. Property taxes that are due within 60 days of the first payment date must be collected in full regardless if escrowed or not. - 2.
-The higher of actual taxes/Corelogic numbers or estimated taxes from 3rd party vendors (Corelogic, tax estimate from the title company, tax estimate from the county, or other legitimate source) will be used unless specified in the table below.
-The lower amount can be used up to UW's discretion, LOX from borrower required attesting that they understand taxes may increase next year if they want to use actual taxes. - 3.
-Real Estate taxes will be adjusted as per title commitment where required by the attorney's 3rd party vendor in New York unless specified in the table below. - 4.
-By Transaction Type:
+Purchases The CoreLogic Tax Estimator will be used for qualifying.
+However, if the partner provides a tax estimate that is lower than the CoreLogic estimate from the title company or county based on the sales price and transfer of ownership that can be used.
+Refinances The actual tax bill or actual taxes from CoreLogic will be used for qualifying. - 3.
+Real Estate taxes will be adjusted as per title commitment where required by the attorney's 3rd party vendor in New York unless the property is a new construction then follow the guidelines specified in the table below.

+4. By Transaction Type:

-STATE Purchase Transaction (Existing Construction) Purchase Transaction (New Construction) Refinance Transaction (Existing Construction) Refinance Transaction (New Construction) California The highest value among 1.25% of purchase price, actual and estimated taxes 1.25% of purchase price The highest value between actual and estimated taxes 1.25% of appraised value All other states The highest value between actual and estimated taxes 1.50% of purchase price The highest value between actual and estimated taxes 1.50% of appraised value
+STATE Purchase Transaction (Existing Construction) Purchase Transaction (New Construction) Refinance Transaction (Existing Construction) Refinance Transaction (New Construction) California 1.25% of purchase price 1.25% of purchase price The actual tax bill or actual taxes from CoreLogic 1.25% of appraised value All other states The estimated taxes from CoreLogic or 3rd party vendors The estimated taxes from CoreLogic or 3rd party vendors based on the land value and improvements The actual tax bill or actual taxes from CoreLogic The estimated taxes from CoreLogic or 3rd party vendors based on the land value and improvements

-9. APPRAISAL REQUIREMENTS
+APPRAISAL REQUIREMENTS